-- digital and video images taken at school events - access to parents' sections of the website / Learning Platform - following guidelines set out in the Data Protection policy regarding GDPR
+- digital and video images taken at school events - access to parents' sections of the website / Learning Platform

 4. Policy Statements

 4.1 Education - Pupils

 Whilst regulation and technical solutions are very important, their use must be balanced by educating pupils to take a responsible approach.
 The education of pupils in online safety is therefore an essential part of the school's online safety provision.
 Children and young people need the help and support of the school to recognise and avoid online safety risks and build their resilience.